gbdev/pandocs/content/Video_Display.md

 The [SCY and SCX](#ff42-scy-scroll-y-r-w-ff43-scx-scroll-x-r-w) registers can be used to scroll the background, allowing to select the origin of the visible 160x144 pixel area within the total 256x256 pixel background map.
-Background wraps around the screen (that is, when part of it goes off the screen, it eventually appears on the opposite side).
+The Background visible area wraps around the Background map (that is, when part of the visible area goes beyond the map edge, it starts displaying the opposite side of the map).

 Whether the background is displayed can be toggled using [LCDC bit 0](#lcdc-0-bg-window-display-priority), except on CGB in CGB Mode,